stablekernel/aqueduct/source/docs/db/db_tools.md

 00000002_add_user_nickname.migration.dart
 ```

 The version number of migration files indicate the order in which they are applied.
 Leading zeros are stripped from the filenames before their version numbers are compared.
 Version numbers do not necessarily have to be continuous, but doing otherwise is not recommended.
-Migration files may be created altered after they are generated (see [seeding data](#seeding-data)).
+Migration files may be altered after they are generated (see [seeding data](#seeding-data)).

 ## Validating Migration Files